Antimicrobial resistance in Australia: Antimicrobial misuse

 In October 2017, the Australian Government reported that the Australians were over-using antibiotic.
 In 2015, Australian doctors dispensed over 30 million antimicrobial prescriptions via the Pharmaceutical Benefits Scheme (PBS) or Repatriation PBS.
 When antimicrobials are used to kill microbes, a small group of microbes survive.
 Some, gaining the resistance gene, may still survive and are only weakened.
-As more antimicrobials of the same type taken, the surviving microorganisms start to gain resistance to it.
-The misuse of antimicrobials creates a natural selection condition under which those surviving ones have a chance to reproduce and the drug-resistant bacteria are more common.
-When the recent dose does not affect anymore, it will have to require a higher dose to kill microbes.
-Over time, the bacteria will become resistant with that particular antimicrobial medication.
+As more antimicrobials of the same type are taken, the surviving microorganisms start to gain resistance to it.
+The misuse of antimicrobials creates a natural selection condition under which those surviving microbes have a chance to reproduce and the drug-resistant bacteria become more common.
+When the current dose is no longer effective, a higher dose is required to kill microbes.
+Over time, the bacteria will become resistant to that particular antimicrobial medication.

 Genetic mutation

 Genetic Mutation is known as one of the natural causes of Antimicrobial Resistance.
-Microorganisms can reproduce rapidly by replicating itself every period of time, which allowing them the ability to evolve and adapt to the changes in the environment.
-Every time a microbe goes into the reproduction process, there is a risk to have random errors in its genetic replication process, called mutation.
+Microorganisms can reproduce rapidly by replicating itself every period of time, allowing them the ability to evolve and adapt to the changes in the environment.
+Every time a microbe goes into the reproduction process, there is a risk of random errors in its genetic replication process, called mutation.
 These mutations can either positively or negatively affect the microbe itself.
 The genetic mutation could give the microorganism the ability to adapt, become resistant to the antimicrobials which are being used to kill treat the disease.
-The drug-resistant bacteria reproduced and the gene of resistance become dominant and the population becomes resistance to the antimicrobials.
+The drug-resistant bacteria reproduces and the gene of resistance becomes dominant and the population becomes resistant to the antimicrobials.

 Gene transfer

-Horizontal Gene Transfer is a process in which the microorganisms are able to share their gene with each other.
+Horizontal Gene Transfer is a process in which the microorganisms are able to share their genes with each other.
 The known result for gene transfer is genetic variation and it could be a serious problem when they are also able to transfer the drug-resistance genes to each other.
 Bacteria are able to share genetic information with each other via three mechanisms: conjugation, transduction and transformation.